Learned Threshold Pruning: Conclusion

 \section{Conclusion}

-In this work, we introduced Learned Threshold Pruning (LTP), which is a novel gradient-based algorithm for unstructured pruning of deep networks.
-With the help of \textit{soft-pruning} and \textit{soft $L_0$ regularization}, we proposed a framework where pruning thresholds for each layer are learned in an end-to-end manner.
-With an extensive set of experiments, we showed that LTP is an out-of-the-box method that achieves remarkable compression rates on "old" (AlexNet, ResNet50) as well as "new" architectures (EfficientNet, MobileNetV2, MixNet).
+In this work, we introduced Learned Threshold Pruning (LTP), a novel gradient-based algorithm for unstructured pruning of deep networks.
+We proposed a framework with \textit{soft $L_0$ regularization} and \textit{soft-pruning} mechanisms to learn the pruning thresholds for each layer in an end-to-end manner.
+With an extensive set of experiments, we showed that LTP is an out-of-the-box method that achieves remarkable compression rates on traditional (AlexNet, ResNet50) as well as modern (MobileNetV2, EfficientNet, MixNet) architectures.
 Our experiments also established that LTP gives high compression rates even in the presence of batch normalization layers.
-LTP achieves $26.4$x compression on AlexNet and $9.1$x compression on ResNet50 with no loss in top-1 accuracy on the ImageNet dataset.
-We are also the first to report compression results on efficient architectures comprised of depth-wise separable convolutions and squeeze-excite blocks, e.g. LTP achieves $1.33$x, $3$x and $2$x compression on MobileNetV2, EfficientNet-B0 and MixNet-S respectively with less than $1\%$ drop in top-1 accuracy on ImageNet.
-Additionally, LTP demonstrates fast convergence characteristics, e.g. it prunes ResNet50 in $18$ epochs (plus $12$ epochs for finetuning) and MixNet-S within $17$ epochs without need for further finetuning.
+LTP achieves $26.4$x compression on AlexNet and $9.1$x compression on ResNet50 with less than $1\%$ drop in top-5 accuracy on the ImageNet dataset.
+We are also the first to report compression results on efficient architectures comprised of depth-wise separable convolutions and squeeze-and-excite blocks, e.g. LTP achieves $1.33$x, $3$x and $2$x compression on MobileNetV2, EfficientNet-B0 and MixNet-S respectively with less than $1\%$ drop in top-1 accuracy on ImageNet.
+Additionally, LTP demonstrates fast convergence characteristics, e.g. it prunes ResNet50 in $18$ epochs (plus $12$ epochs for finetuning) to a compression factor of $9.1$.